Get ready to revamp your ab workout routine with this list of effective ab exercises for women.

-Sit on the floor with your knees bent and your feet off the floor.
-Lean back, so your torso is at a 45-degree angle to the floor.
-Brace your core and rotate to the right as far as you can.
+- Sit on the floor with your knees bent and your feet off the floor.
+Lean back, so your torso is at a 45-degree angle to the ground.

 5. Bicycle Crunch

-- Brace your stomach and straighten your right leg out to about a 45-degree angle to the ground while turning your upper body to the left, bringing your right elbow toward the left knee.
+- Brace your stomach and straighten your leg on the right out to about a 45-degree angle to the ground while turning your upper body to the left, bringing your right elbow toward the left knee.